the paper version gradually withdrawn from sale

 Orange with Media Services, published on Thursday, October 14, 2021 at 12:08 p.m.

-From March 2022, no more ticket books will be available for sale.
+From March 2022, no ticket book will be available for sale in the Paris metro.
 The single cardboard ticket will always remain valid.

 A page turns.